Prohibited sectors

 including persons acting in concert with them, hold more than 5 percent of the total equity in such a company.

-FDI and FII investment in nationalized banks are subject to overall statutory limits of 20 percent.
+DI and FII investments in nationalized banks are subject to overall statutory limits of 20 percent.
 The investment is subject to banking companies (acquisition & transfer of undertaking) Acts, 1970/80.
-The same ceiling also applies to investments in the state bank of India and its associate bank.
+The same ceiling also applies to investments in the State Bank of India and its associate bank.

 • Under the government/approval route and subject to compliance with the guidelines issued by the minister of information and broadcasting, FDI and investment by NRIs/PIOs/FII in the publication of India editions of foreign magazines dealing with news and current affairs and newspapers and periodicals dealing with news and current affairs is allowed up to 26 percent.